 - Staying green: Environmental awareness isn’t just a fad — it’s an expectation within the construction industry to increase green design participation.
 You can use sustainable products, recycle, reuse and rethink approaches to daily activities to help you aim toward LEED certification.

-- The Internet of Things: It’s vital to stay connected and keep up with technology construction trends, whether you have a smartphone, GPS, tablet or other mobile devices.
-You must learn to increase your productivity with collaboration, photos, documents, logistics, data, time tracking and inventory abilities which can result in quicker production and greater scalability.
+- The Internet of Things: It’s vital to stay connected and keep up with technology construction trends, whether you have a smartphone, GPS, tablet, or other mobile devices.
+You must learn to increase your productivity with collaboration, photos, documents, logistics, data, time tracking, and inventory abilities which can result in quicker production and greater scalability.

-- Wearable devices: Smartwatches and other devices can monitor workers and notify them when they are overdue to take a break, which can reduce the chance of injuries and increases productivity.
+- Wearable devices: Smartwatches and other devices can monitor workers and notify them when they are overdue to take a break, which can reduce the chance of injuries and increase productivity.
 GPS tracking in specific systems can also help supervisors know where teams are in case of emergencies.

-With new forms of technology hitting the construction world, your business can not only benefit regarding increased productivity and controlled maintenance of your heavy equipment, but you can develop superior safety measures.
+With new forms of technology hitting the construction world, your business can not only benefit from increased productivity and controlled maintenance of your heavy equipment, but you can develop superior safety measures.
 Safety and efficiency are the two most important factors for success in the construction industry.
 But with more technological advancements reaching the market, the industry will continue to improve.

-Smartphones, tablets and computers can send messages, data and alerts through the Internet, while VR allows you to simulate projects to show your clients.
+Smartphones, tablets, and computers can send messages, data, and alerts through the Internet, while VR allows you to simulate projects to show your clients.
 Augmented reality modeling aids you in seeing how something looks before construction, which can prevent costly mistakes.
-All these and so many more technologies can advance your fleet of heavy equipment, maintenance schedules and business as a whole.
+All these and so many more technologies can advance your fleet of heavy equipment, maintenance schedules, and business as a whole.

 Choosing a Heavy Equipment Partner in 2018

 As 2018 construction trends reach your business, you will need to rely on the right heavy equipment partner to help you keep up and gain a competitive advantage.
 Sounds weird You will also want to search for scalability and find a company that can provide you the resources to get your projects done.
 Western States CAT has experienced service technicians who commit themselves to your long-term success.
-They receive ongoing training for machines and technology to remain reliable and responsive whenever you need.
+They receive ongoing training for machines and technology to remain reliable and responsive whenever you need them.
 We are innovative to the core to make you more sustainable and respond to any changes you may go through.